fever-ch/http-ping/README.md

 ```
 shell> http-ping -h
-An utility which evaluates the latency of HTTP(S) requests
+An utility which evaluates the latency of HTTP/S requests

 Usage:
   http-ping [flags] target-URL